levoxtrip/PKB/docs/topics/be.md

 - Keep balance of Stress and Relax - Stress helps you achieving your goals
 - Accept that the good always also contains the bad
 - Constrain your life - having smallest amount of/ doing the simplest of
+## Lifestyle
+Are you willing to pay the price for your lifestyle?
+The cost probably comes later.
 ## Long vs. shortime
 Be willing to delay short-term gratification in order to ahieve better long-term results.